greatscottgadgets/luna/docs/getting_started.rst

 .. code:: sh

-   # With LUNA hardware connected; we can run the full test, and test both
+   # With GSG or self-built LUNA hardware connected; we can run the full test,
-   # our installation and the attached hardware.
+   # and test both our installation and the attached hardware.
-   python3 applets/interactive-test.py
+   poetry run applets/interactive-test.py

    # Without LUNA hardware connected, we'll only build the applet, to exercise
    # our toolchain.
-   python3 applets/interactive-test.py --dry-run
+   poetry run applets/interactive-test.py --dry-run

 The ``apollo`` utility.
 -------------------------